 Reclaiming India’s philosophical traditions

-Hindu dharma is not a primitive system of image worship, repressive social customs, or superstitious beliefs, as much of the propaganda against it likes to blindly portray.
+Hindu dharma is not a primitive system of image worship, repressive social customs, or superstitious beliefs, as much of the propaganda against it blindly portrays, even in the academic realm.

 It holds a profound philosophical tradition of enormous depth and subtlety, extending to a full science of cosmic consciousness, such as modern science is beginning to suspect, along with yoga and meditation practices to perceive this directly for oneself.